thi-ng/umbrella/packages/logger/README.md

 ## About

-Types & basis infrastructure for arbitrary logging (w/ default impls)
+Types & basis infrastructure for arbitrary logging (w/ default impls).

 The types & implementations provided by this package are used in various places throughout the thi.ng/umbrella ecosystem and can be swapped out on demand to